-Eat 7 portions of fruit, vegetables and salad every day.
+Eat at least 5-7 portions of fruit, vegetables and salad every day.
 Have some fruit at breakfast, add salad to your sandwiches and have more vegetables with your dinner.

 Fill up on fibre

 Go for high-fibre foods like wholegrain bread, fruit and vegetables, beans and lentils, brown rice, oats.